 A .UK or .CO.UK domain name should be renewed before its expiration date shown in your United Domains account.
 You have several options for renewing a .UK domain name.

-If Auto-Renew is enabled for your .UK domain name, we will attempt to place an authorization hold on your credit card for the domain name's auto-renewal fee 14 days prior to the domain name's expiration date.
-If authorization succeeds, we will attempt to charge your card 7 days prior to the domain name's expiration date.
+If Auto-Renew is enabled for your .UK domain name, we will attempt to place an authorization hold on your credit card for the domain name's auto-renewal fee about 12 days before the domain name's expiration date.
+If authorization succeeds, we will attempt to charge your card 5 days before the expiration date.

 You can manually renew your .UK domain name up to one day before its expiration date shown in your United Domains account.
 However, to minimize risk, we recommend that manual renewals be done at least two days before the domain name's expiration date.

 A .UK domain name can be renewed manually for 1, 2, or 5 years upfront, provided the length of time added does not cause the registration term to exceed ten years.
 Click here for instructions on renewing a domain name manually.